-ZFS: Set or create a filesystem quota
+ZFS: Set or Create a Filesystem Quota

 Quotas limit the amount of disk space a filesystem can use.
 The traditional model of filesystems has changed with ZFS because of the introduction of pools.
 Each pool (which can be made up of a disk slice, a whole disk, or several disks) can have a jaw-dropping big number of filesystems created in a hierarchial manner.
-This recipe describes the use of quotas with ZFS.
+This tech-recipe describes the use of quotas with ZFS.

 Given a user home directory structure in the techrx pool: